Norton Security

 Norton Security is a cross-platform security suite that provides subscription-based real-time malware prevention and removal in addition to identity theft protection and performance tuning tools.
 Other features include a personal firewall, email spam filtering, and phishing protection.
 It was released on September 23, 2014.
-In April 2019 it has been replaced by the Norton 360 brand.
+In April 2019 it has been rebranded as Norton 360.

 Version history

 In 2014, in an effort to streamline its Norton product line, Symantec combined nine standalone Norton products into one all-purpose suite.